ot316/ICL-Blackboard-Scraper/README.md

 # ICL-Blackboard-Scraper
-This script will login to blackoard and download all the files to labelled directories.
+This script will login to blackboard and download all the files to labelled directories.
 Only tested on Windows so far, but should work on Mac and linux. requires Python 3.6

 1. Install Python 3.6